Caregiver Contract

 This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, or agreements, whether written or oral.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

 If you're looking for someone to help out with your loved one, a caregiver contract keeps things clear and fair for everyone involved.
-These agreements protect the caregiver by outlining their tasks, hours, salary, and other details in black and white.
+These agreements outline the caregiver's tasks, hours, salary, and other details in black and white.
 Having everything spelled out upfront gives the family peace of mind, knowing they will receive the care they need.

 Caregivers come in all shapes and sizes, and what they do depends on who they're looking after.